swcarpentry/DEPRECATED-boot-camps/3a-VersionControlLocal/Readme.md

 ### Exercise : Cloning a Repository from GitHub

 Step 1 : Pick any repository you like.
 There are many cool projects hosted on github.
 Take a few minutes here, and pick a piece of code.
-May I recommend the cyclus repository or the github.com/cyclus/core.

 Step 2 : Clone it.
 If you didn't find anything cool, you can chose the "instructional" Spoon-Knife repository: